-If you’re having sleep issues, try to eliminate or at least reduce your consumption of stimulants and alcohol especially near bedtime.
-If you’re having to wake up during the night to use the restroom, consider not drinking any fluids one to two hours before bedtime.
+If you’re having sleep issues, try to eliminate or at least reduce your consumption of stimulants and alcohol, especially near bedtime.
+If you have to wake up during the night to use the restroom, consider not drinking any fluids one to two hours before bedtime.

 Many people have a TV in their bedroom, or they take their laptop or smartphone to bed to get a little work done before dozing off.
 This practice is counterproductive for two reasons: